Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Pineapple Be Bad for Rabbits?

 Any food that is high in sugar can cause problems for your rabbit – and this includes pineapple.
 Your rabbit’s digestion relies on a complex environment of gut bacteria, and this balance can be adversely affected by sugar.
-In large quantities, pineapple can cause bloating, diarrhea, and general gastrointestinal distress for your rabbit.
+In inadequate quantities or when offered too frequently, pineapple can cause bloating, diarrhea, gut stasis, and general gastrointestinal distress and pain for your rabbit in the short term, or it can lead to weight gain in the long term.
+A diet lacking in fiber and having excess carbs can also lead to dental issues that, in turn, cause digestive problems, and it slowly becomes a vicious loop of poor health.

 How to Feed Pineapple to Your Rabbits

 While the sweet flesh of a pineapple is perfectly safe for your rabbit to eat, the spiky skin and leaves are not.
-For any pineapple you’d like to feed your rabbit, you’ll need to shave off the tough outer layers and feed them only the soft inner fruit.
+For any pineapple you’d like to feed your rabbit, you’ll need to shave off the tough outer layers and feed them only a small amount of the softer inner fruit.

 sliced pineapple